Child Protection Policy

 What is involved to be a club volunteer?

-You attend two short training sessions on child protection training in Blanchardstown Village [held in evenings, approximately 2 hours involved at a time that suits you]; and you also complete a Garda Vetting form [this simply asks for your present and previous addresses].
+You attend two short training sessions on child protection training in Blanchardstown Village [held in evenings, approximately 2 hours involved at a time that suits you or more recently, after Covid, these are held online]; and you also complete a Garda Vetting form [this simply asks for your present and previous addresses].
 We simply cannot exist as a club unless we enough club volunteers to supervise our activities safely.
 For example, we have 10 teams of children [40 children] who all want to play in chess leagues, but unless we have 10 adults to act as club volunteers for them, they cannot play in league matches under Leinster Chess Union rules.

 Thanks for taking the time to read this.